20 Ways You Didn't Realize You're Ruining Your Heart

 Understanding these risk factors is the first step toward taking control of your heart health.

 According to the Centers for Disease Control and Prevention (CDC), approximately one in every four deaths in the United States is attributable to heart disease.
 And heart disease doesn't discriminate—it's the leading cause of death for both men and women alike.
-But even if you exercise every day, keep your stress levels low, and haven't let a French fry go down the hatch in years, that doesn't mean you're necessarily in the clear when it comes to heart health.
+But even if you exercise every day, keep your stress levels low, and haven't let a French fry go down the hatch in years, that doesn't mean you're necessarily in the clear when it comes to your heart health.
 Knowing the risk factors for heart disease is the first step toward taking control.
 Some of the habits putting your health at risk might just surprise you—so read on.
-And for more on maintaining your health, check out 30 Warning Signs Your Heart Is Trying to Send You.

 It's time to stop lying to yourself about coffee being a substantial breakfast.
 Not only does a cup of joe lack the nutrients you need to get through the day, but research shows that people who eat energy-rich meals in the morning are less likely to develop heart disease.